odogono/elsinore-js/README.md

 ### Component

-A Component is a collection of data, identified by a uri.
+A Component is a collection of data, identified by a url.
 (RE-PHRASE)

 ### Entity